lajtomekadimon/vim-config/README.md

 # vim-config
-My personal configuration for Vim.
+My personal configuration for Vim (only tested on FreeBSD).

 How to use: